-New research reveals that pandemic has accelerated digital upskilling: 40% of workers used the pandemic to improve their digital skills, while 77% are ready to learn new skills or completely re-train.
+New research reveals that pandemic has accelerated digital training and upskilling: 40% of workers used the pandemic to improve their digital skills, while 77% are ready to learn new skills or completely re-train.
 Read on to discover the top five things you need to know about digital upskilling – and how you can create a culture of learning in the wake of COVID-19.

 Read on to discover: